PurdueCS190-FALL2014/syllabus/lecture02-more-terminal.md

 # find <starting directory> <matching criteria and actions>
 ```

-[READ THIS](http://www.cs.purdue.edu/resources/policies/facilities/find.sxhtml) BEFORE YOU USE FIND ON YOUR OWN!!
+[READ THIS](https://www.cs.purdue.edu//resources/find.html) BEFORE YOU USE FIND ON YOUR OWN!!

-Never, ever run the FIND command starting at the / directory.
+Never, ever run the FIND command starting at the / directory on the CS machines.
 This is one of the main rules of the CS Department.
 Make sure to use find within your home directory.

 ```bash
 # allowed